SECTIONAL QUALIFYING: (18-holes of Stroke Play Qualifying)

 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
 The number of spots available is determined by the total number of players participating.
-Successful qualifiers will advance to the 75th Connecticut Senior Amateur at Country Club of Farmington on September 29-30, 2020.
+Successful qualifiers will advance to the 76th Connecticut Senior Amateur at The Patterson Club on September 27-28, 2021.